delcastGitHub/GUI-Database-Final/README.md

 * This program was designed with sqlite Studio for mac.
 Please refer to references to find installation steps and instruction about how to use it.
 * Check this video for an explanation on how this program works: https://www.youtube.com/watch?v=M4g3ncXMiVw&t=3s
+* Refer to the folder DOC to find java documentation.
 ##
 ### HOW THE PROGRAM WORKS: